Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

 parent: 'Lab 5: Integrate with Azure OpenAI'
 ---

-# Create AI application scratch on petclinic services
+# Create AI application from scratch on petclinic services

-In this chapter, we will learn how to create AI Java applications using Azure OpenAI and Spring AI, and enpower AI to answer questions related the the petclinic services.
+In this chapter, we will learn how to create AI Java applications using Azure OpenAI and Spring AI, and empower AI to answer questions related to the the petclinic services.

 We will start by creating a new Spring Boot application to connect with Azure OpenAI.
 Then we'll implement a simple chatbot using Azure OpenAI's GPT-4o model to demonstrate seamless AI integration into the existing petclinic Java applications.